randymarsh77/nuget-extensions/packages/cli/README.md

 ### Status

-Initial Alpha version.
-Very limited options.
+Alpha version, approaching MVP.
 See [issues](https://github.com/randymarsh77/nuget-extensions/issues) for specifics.

 ### Usage

 - Build a version of your NuGet packages, probably Debug with symbols included.
-- The NuGet version can be anything (`0.0.0-debug`, for example).
-- The assembly version must be `0.0.0.0` (current limitation).
 - Run `nuget-extensions link` in the output directory where the `.nupkg` files are located.
 - Run `nuget-extensions link MyProject.csproj,path/to/MyOtherProject.csproj` in a directory where `nuget install` would otherwise install the package to.
 - Run `nuget-extensions watch --short-circuit-build some/output/path` in the same (^) directory where `some/output/path` is where your executable will load the dll from.